Sheraim/learning-journal/command.md

 *../ ../ = nagivate back two levels (directories)
-*../[file folder] = navigate back to [file folder] *file = obtain information about what type of file a file or directory is

-## Important Concepts and Paths

-Other useful terminology:

-*Relative path - A file or directory location relative to where we currently are in the file system.
-*Absolute path - A file or directory location in relation to the root of the file system.

-You'll find that a lot of stuff in Linux can be achieved in several different ways.
-Paths are no different.
-Here are some more building blocks you may use to help build your paths.

-~ (tilde) - This is a shortcut for your home directory. eg, if your home directory is /home/ryan then you could refer to the directory Documents with the path /home/ryan/Documents or ~/Documents
+*../[file folder] = navigate back to [file folder] *file = obtain information about what type of file a file or directory is ~ (tilde) - This is a shortcut for your home directory. eg, if your home directory is /home/ryan then you could refer to the directory Documents with the path /home/ryan/Documents or ~/Documents
 . (dot) - This is a reference to your current directory. eg in the example above we referred to Documents on line 4 with a relative path.
 It could also be written as ./Documents (Normally this extra bit is not required but in later sections we will see where it comes in handy).
 .. (dotdot)- This is a reference to the parent directory.
 You can use this several times in a path to keep going up the hierarchy. eg if you were in the path /home/ryan you could run the command ls ../../ and this would do a listing of the root directory.

+Other useful terminology:

+*Relative path - A file or directory location relative to where we currently are in the file system.
+*Absolute path - A file or directory location in relation to the root of the file system.

 Choosing a text editor is a very personal choice, and at the end of the day the best text editor for YOU is the one you enjoy working with the most.
 However, don't stuck on using just one text editor (What happens to me is that